AkadenTK/superwarp/README.md

 Thanks to Lili for researching a better fuzzy matching logic.

-Thanks to Staticvoid for researching and implementing the Sortie and Odyssey warp systems.
+Thanks to Staticvoid for researching and implementing the Sortie warp system.

 ### Updates
 #### v0.96